International Baccalaureate (IB)

 For lifelong learners who thrive and make a difference

-The International Baccalaureate Diploma (IB DP) is a two-year international programme that prepares Sixth Form (bachillerato) students for university and higher education.
-It also prepares students to become creative problem-solvers and lifelong independent thinkers, equipped to succeed in a rapidly changing and increasingly global society.
+The International Baccalaureate Diploma Programme (IB DP) is a two-year international programme that prepares Sixth Form students for university and higher education.
+This program fosters creative thinking, problem-solving, and effective communication—essential skills in an increasingly globalized and ever-changing world.

 How Does it Work?